-Doug grew up just outside of Dallas in South Irving.
-He was just a stone's throw west of the Oak Cliff area where the great Stevie Ray Vaughn also spent his early years.
 Even as a small boy, Doug embraced his love for music.
-He began writing his own songs at the age of 9, but truly found his passion at age 12 when his father handed him his first guitar.
+He began writing his own songs at the age of nine, but truly found his passion at age 12 when his father handed him his first guitar.
 It wasn't until Doug was in his early 20's, however, that he felt the "calling" to pursue his music full time.
 That calling came in the form of an encouraging encounter with his long-time idol, Mr. Willie Nelson.
-With an afirming handshake and a gentle nod from Willie, Doug received his blessing and he saw the path lay before him.
+With an affirming handshake and a gentle nod of approval from Willie, Doug received his blessing and he saw the path that lay before him.

 1. How old were you when you played your first musical instrument and what was it?

 I started out on piano.
 My dad put me in lessons early on, but I wasn't exactly a shining star for my teacher.
 At one recital in particular, the other children were introduced with a listing of all their awards and accomplishments for the year, and then they went on to perform Mozart and Bach or whoever else for their doting parents.
 When it was my turn however, there were no accomplishments to share with the audience.
 It was just, "And next up...is...ummm...Doug."
 I then proceeded to play "On the Road Again" by Willie Nelson.
 I think I was around nine years old.
 True story.

 2. How old were you when you fell in love with playing music and when did you decide that music was your calling?
 What aspects of your surroundings, mentors or supporters helped influence that decision?